spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 ---
 layout: post
-title:  "An Application of Prospect Pick Probabilities"
+title:  "NHL Draft: An Application of Prospect Pick Probabilities"
 date:   2023-06-16 12:00:00 -0400
 ---
 <h2>An Application of Prospect Pick Probabilities</h2>